Engraving by Jacob De Gheyn Man with Spear and Sword from the 17th century

 The sheet of paper with a watermark measures 350 x 230 mm and is in good condition.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture belongs to the 19th century, during which the popular Biedermeier style emerged.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style flourished.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco” – meaning an irregularly developed pearl.
+Neoclassical furniture is associated with Louis XVI style, which also heavily references ancient architecture.
+Interesting and noteworthy are antique products in Rococo and Louis XV styles.
+The next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

 Today, we can observe how much the Baroque style has influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced many innovations, such as the construction of cupboards and broadly speaking, chest-type furniture.
+They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is filled with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
+Ultimately, this is what matters most to the buyer, as the market is flooded with many counterfeit items.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photographs.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details